DHRI-Curriculum/NLTK_DHRI/lessons.md

 type(don)
 ```

 This should be a string.
 Great!
+We have just read in our first file.

+# Make Your Own Corpus (continued)

-We have just read in our first file and now we are going to transform that string into a text that we can perform NLTK functions on.
+Now we are going to transform that string into a text that we can perform NLTK functions on.
 Since we already imported nltk at the beginning of our program, we don't need to import it again, we can just use its functions by specifying `nltk` before the function.
 The first step is to tokenize the words, transforming the giant string into a list of words.
 A simple way to do this would be to split on spaces, and that would probably be fine, but we are going to use the NLTK tokenizer to ensure that edge cases are captured (i.e., "don't" is made into 2 words: "do" and "n't").
 In the next cell, type:

 ```python
 don_tokens = nltk.word_tokenize(don)